jtwool/superdead-rules/src/3_powers.md

 If you incur more wounds than you can soak with a single power, you can use multiple powers to soak the damage.
 If damage is partially soaked, the remainder is incurred as wounds.

+## Power Stunt
+Alternative, you can also use your powers to "stunt" other abilities.
+So long as it makes narrative sense, your game master may allow you to pay a stress to use your power to achieve effects normally associated with another.

+After a power stunt has been performed, the next time you advance in level, you may elect to be able to perform this stunt without paying the stress cost.
+If you elect not to gain the stunt at that level, you must perform the stunt again in order to take it again.

+> **Example.** Strong Steve is fighting three zombies.
+He wants to smash his hands into the ground and create a thunderwave.
+The game master rules he can do this.
+Steve rolls his Strength (+7) power pool (9, 4, 7) and counts 9 successes: his shockwave tosses the zombies back several hundred feet.
+Steve incurs a stress and must make a courage save.

 ## Drawbacks
 Your powers may have drawbacks: a cost associated with using the power.